cased/try-shell/examples/kubernetes/README.md

 ```
 ### Visit your shell

 Next, visit your shell instance at http://localhost:NNNN.
 After logging in, click the `kubectl` prompt to run interactive commands using `kubectl`, or use the `event log` link to see a stream of all Kubernetes events.
-Edit `jump.yaml` to add additional entries, making sure to run `kubectl apply` again to apply the change.
+Edit `jump.yaml` to add additional prompt entries to fit your use cases, making sure to run `kubectl apply` again to apply the change.

+> If you have any questions, please email us at support@cased.com!